berthubert/googerteller/README.md

 sudo tcpdump -n -l dst net 192.0.2.1/32 $(for a in $(cat goog-prefixes.txt); do echo or dst net $a; done)  |  ./teller
 ```

-Replace `192.0.2.1` with the IP address of your default gateway (e.g. your Internet router).

 And then cry.

 ## Problems